IFS Therapy — Internal Family Systems

 Most people have experienced moments of genuine inner conflict — wanting to say something and stopping themselves, knowing one thing and doing another, feeling pulled between two choices that both seem right.
 IFS understands these conflicts not as weakness or inconsistency but as the natural result of a system that developed different strategies at different times in response to different circumstances.

 Many of the parts that create the most difficulty today were originally formed in response to something genuinely hard.
 A part that learned to stay quiet to avoid conflict.
 A part that learned to keep moving to outrun something painful.
 A part that learned to manage everything perfectly because things felt unpredictable and unsafe.
 These strategies made sense when they were developed.
 The difficulty is that they often keep running long after the original circumstances have changed — applying old solutions to a present situation that has different possibilities.
-IFS works by helping those parts understand that the circumstances have changed, that they do not have to keep working so hard, and that something more spacious is available.
+IFS works by helping those parts understand that the circumstances have changed, that they do not have to keep working so hard, and that something more spacious is available inside to help lead the way.

 Start Your Free Consultation Contact